Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Lower eyelids

 For the lower eyelids, I preferably use the transconjunctival approach: the incision is made from inside the eyelid, with no visible external cut.
-This approach allows for direct and safe access to the fat bags.
+This approach allows for direct and safe access to the under-eye bags.

 Depending on the case, I may remove, redistribute, or combine the fat from the bags with additional grafting.
 When there are deep dark circles, I perform nanofat grafting in this region, filling the depression and improving the dark colouration.

-If there is significant excess skin on the lower eyelid (more common in older patients), I may associate a small incision just below the eyelashes to remove this excess.
+If there is significant excess skin on the lower eyelid (more common in older patients), I may combine a small incision just below the eyelashes to remove this excess.
 The scar remains extremely discreet.

 Fat grafting